-These six timeless sweaters will keep you cozy this fall—and never go out of style
+These seven timeless sweaters will keep you cozy this fall—and never go out of style

 Cashmere Weekend V-Neck by Vince

+Vince is known for its high-quality, ultra-luxurious cashmere sweaters, which come in a variety of styles, from cardigans to mock turtlenecks.
 If you’re looking for a sweater that will keep you cozy and warm without adding any bulk, you can’t go wrong with the Cashmere Weekend V-Neck by Vince.
 This modern take on a classic is made from 100% cashmere and balances its modern lines with almost preppy ribbed cuffs and waistband.
 It comes in five soft, neutral, go-with-everything colors.
-One FC editor has had her Vince cashmere sweater for five years and still loves it.
+One FC editor swears by her Vince cashmere sweaters, which have lasted her for years but still look brand new.

 Signature Fisherman’s Sweater by L.L.
 Bean